computational-cell-analytics/user-study-v3/README.md

-# Updated micro-sam user study
+# micro-sam 2d annotation user study

+This repository contains the protocol and evaluation code for the 2D user study of the micro_sam publication.

 ## Annotation Experiments